Stalinist repressions in Mongolia: The Great Repression

 Over the next three years, Soviet mentors in the Ministry of Internal Affairs guided Choibalsan in planning and carrying out the impending purges.
-Under the direction of his Soviet handler Matvey Petrovich Chopyak, Choibalsan had Internal Affairs Committee rules amended in May 1936 to facilitate the detention of high ranking politicians without first consulting political superiors.
-Soon thereafter, 23 high ranking lamas were arrested for participating in a "counter revolutionary center."
+Under the direction of his Soviet handler Matvey Petrovich Chopyak, Choibalsan had the Internal Affairs Committee rules amended in May 1936 to facilitate the detention of high-ranking politicians without first consulting political superiors.
+Soon thereafter, 23 high-ranking lamas were arrested for participating in a "counter-revolutionary center."
 Following a yearlong trial they were publicly executed in early October 1937.
-When Mongolia's Procurator General protested the lamas' prosecution, he too was arrested and then shot.
+When Mongolia's procurator general protested the lamas' prosecution, he too was arrested and then shot.

-In August 1937, the 36-year-old Marshal Gelegdorjiin Demid, whose popularity Choibalsan had always resented, died under suspicious circumstances resulting in Choibalsan's promotion to the dual role of sole Commander-in-Chief of the Mongolian military and Minister of Defense.
-The following day Choibalsan, as Interior Minister, issued Order 366 which declared that many in Mongolia "had fallen under the influence of Japanese spies and provocateurs."
-That same month Stalin, alarmed by Japanese military movements in Manchuria ordered the stationing of 30,000 Red Army troops in Mongolia and had dispatched a large Soviet delegation to Ulaanbaatar under Soviet Deputy NKVD Commissar Mikhail Frinovsky.
-Frinovsky, charged with setting in motion the violent purges that he had so effectively carried out in the Soviet Union under NKVD Chief Nikolai Yezhov, delivered a list of 115 counterrevolutionaries and Japanese collaborators to Choibalsan, recommending they be purged.
-Working through Soviet advisers already embedded within the Ministry of Interior and with a compliant Choibalsan providing symbolic cover, Frinovsky built the purge framework from behind the scenes; producing arrest lists and assembling an Extraordinary Purge Commission, an NKVD style troika (headed by Choibalsan, with Minister of Justice Tserendorj and former MPRP Secretary Dorjjavyn Luvsansharav) that presided over arrest cases, investigations, and show trials involving “lamas, espionage and counterrevolution.”
-The arrest of 65 high ranking government officials and intelligentsia on the night of Sept 10, 1937 signaled the launch of the purges in earnest.
+On August 22, 1937, the 36-year-old Marshal Gelegdorjiin Demid, whose popularity Choibalsan had always resented, died under suspicious circumstances, resulting in Choibalsan's promotion to the dual role of sole commander-in-chief of the Mongolian People's Army and Minister of Defense.
+The day after Demid's burial (on September 3, 1937), Choibalsan, as interior minister, issued Order 366, which declared that many in Mongolia "had fallen under the influence of Japanese spies and provocateurs."
+Alarmed by Japanese military movements in Manchuria, Stalin ordered that month the stationing of 30,000 Red Army troops in Mongolia and had dispatched a large Soviet delegation to Ulaanbaatar under Soviet Deputy NKVD Commissar Mikhail Frinovsky.
+Charged with starting the violent purges that he had so effectively carried out in the Soviet Union under the NKVD Chief Nikolai Yezhov, Frinovsky delivered a list of 115 counter-revolutionaries and Japanese collaborators to Choibalsan, recommending they be purged.
+Working through Soviet advisers already embedded within the Ministry of Interior and with a compliant Choibalsan providing symbolic cover, Frinovsky built the purge framework from behind the scenes.
+He produced arrest lists and assembled an Extraordinary Purge Commission, an NKVD-style troika (headed by Choibalsan, with Minister of Justice Tserendorj and former MPRP Secretary Dorjjavyn Luvsansharav).
+They presided over arrest cases, investigations and show trials involving “lamas, espionage and counterrevolution.”
+The arrest of 65 high-ranking government officials and intelligentsia on September 10, 1937, signaled the launch of the purges in earnest.
 All were accused of spying for Japan as part of a Genden-Demid plot and most confessed under intense torture.
-The first show trial was staged at Ulaanbaatar's Central Theater from 18 to 20 October 1937.
+The first two-day show trial was staged at Ulaanbaatar's Central Theater, ending on 20 October 1937.
 Of the 14 persons accused, 13, including former prime minister (1921) and chief abbot of the Manzushir Monastery Sambadondogiin Tserendorj, were sentenced to death.